fizge/1-SENECA-UDC_Coil_Proyect/README.md

    The Preprocessing Options selections appear.

 ### Processing and saving data files
+You can process each file to remove not a number (NaN) values, fill with mean, median, or a constant value.
+Note that you must remove NaN values if they are in your data file before you generate a model.

 1. Select your preprocessing option values, then select Gernerate model > OK. <br>
    The model formula graph appears with the description box.